Deepambalpuram

 Deepambalpuram is a village in the Papanasam taluk of Thanjavur district, Tamil Nadu, India.

 Demographics

 As per the 2001 census, Deepambalpuram had a total population of 670 with 322 males and 348 females.
 The sex ratio was 1081.
 The literacy rate was 64.58.

+Temple

+There is a historical Sivan temple, where are the deities are Vanmeeganathar and Mangalambigai.

+Idol theft

+The idols of Shiva and Parvati called as Alingana Murti were stolen sometime in 1960s.
+The Idol Wing of the Tamil Nadu Criminal Investigation Department (IW-CID), with help from the volunteer-collective India Pride Project has traced them David Owsley Museum of Art at the Ball State University in the United States.
+The Idols were successfully recovered in 2021.